JackJack33/COE332/homework08/README.md

 ### Flask Interaction
 You can interact with the flask app via `curl -X <method> "localhost:5000/<route>"` once it is up and running.
-IMPORTANT: Make sure to `curl -X POST "localhost:5000/data"` before trying to access the other methods.
+IMPORTANT: Make sure to `curl -X POST "localhost:5000/data"` before trying to access the other methods and test scripts.
 Nothing will break, however you wont get any data returned as the database would be empty otherwise.

 #### Routes
 | Route              | Method   | Description                                   |